HKEOS/Ghostbusters-Testnet/README.md

 **Note:** Skip parts that you have already completed.

-To begin with, join the eos_ghostbusters Keybase group.
+Start by joining the eos_ghostbusters Keybase group.

 - Install keybase: https://keybase.io/docs/the_app/install_linux
  Ubuntu instructions